robdodson/sketchbook/README.md

 		</tr>
 		<tr>
 			<td>scripts/main.js</td>
 			<td>An example JavaScript file.
-It demonstrates create a click handler in [jQuery](http://jquery.com/) and how to log to the console.</td>
+It demonstrates create a click handler in <a href="http://jquery.com/">jQuery</a> and how to log to the console.</td>
 		</tr>
 		<tr>
 			<td>scripts/vendor/jquery.js</td>
-			<td>The [jQuery](http://jquery.com) library. jQuery is extremely popular and a great stepping stone when you're first learning JavaScript.</td>
+			<td>The <a href="http://jquery.com">jQuery</a> library. jQuery is extremely popular and a great stepping stone when you're first learning JavaScript.</td>
 		</tr>
 		<tr>
 			<td>scripts/vendor/html5.js</td>
-			<td>The [HTML5 shiv](https://github.com/aFarkas/html5shiv) adds support for HTML5 sectioning elements in legacy Internet Explorer.</td>
+			<td>The <a href="https://github.com/aFarkas/html5shiv">HTML5 shiv</a> adds support for HTML5 sectioning elements in legacy Internet Explorer.</td>
 		</tr>
 	</tbody>
 </table>